timmo001/home-panel/docs/docs/setup.md

 - First clone the
   [Home Assistant API](https://github.com/timmo001/home-panel-api) repository
 - Checkout the version you want via releases
+- Copy `.env` to `.env.local` and update it to use your own Home Assistant details
+- Copy `files/config.template.json` to `files/config.json`
+- Update `files/config.json` to your configuration
 - Install packages

 ```bash